jopecl/Stock_Price_Prediction/readme.md

 ________________________________________________________________________________________________________

 Please bear in mind that the core of this project is a multi-label LSTM for predicting one day at a time.
 The extension to project the data into the future is still a process we are working on, as the model was not specifically designed for that, but we thought we could use it.
-Moreover, the entire code (data loading, preprocessing, modeling, training, etc.) is written from scratch and has not been fetched from any public repository.